Chart Color Schemes

 Epping is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Epping has one of the most culturally diverse populations in Australia, with 68.1% speaking a language other than English at home and 62.3% born overseas.
-Christianity is the predominant religion in Epping, making up 36.9% of its population.
-Hinduism, however, is notably overrepresented at 10.4%, compared to Greater Sydney's average of 5.2%.
+Epping has one of the highest cultural diversities in the country, with 68.1% of its population speaking a language other than English at home and 62.3% born overseas.
+Christianity is the predominant religion in Epping, making up 36.9% of the population.
+However, Hinduism is notably overrepresented, comprising 10.4%, compared to the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity